ARKTIK-Initiative/ARKTIK/hybrid_philosophy/Articles and Essays on Hybrid Philosophy/unfiltered_roots.md

 ---

-*Written by [Your Name] with contributions from OpenAI’s Assistant, dedicated to celebrating the beauty and power of raw cultural elements in the hybrid experience.*
+*Written by J Michael F. Morris with contributions from OpenAI’s Assistant, dedicated to celebrating the beauty and power of raw cultural elements in the hybrid experience.*